 Attendance and truancy procedures now fall under the responsibility of the Office of Equity.
-The Office of Equity will be revising truancy procedures to be more restorative and equitable, with a goal of taking a more of a needs-based approach and less of a punitive approach.
+The Office of Equity has revised truancy procedures to be more restorative and equitable, with a goal of taking a more of a needs-based approach and less of a punitive approach.
 Please see below for our current procedures.